Berlin, Germany

 The questions everyone asks

-Is it safe to hold hands in Berlin?
+Is it safe to hold hands with my partner in Berlin?

 Do I need to speak German?